-Allocation Housing SHELAA: 858 Settlement: Haywards Heath Gross Site Area (ha): 1.8 Number of Dwellings: 36 Infrastructure space Financial contributions tow • Sustainable Transp oort laywards Heath Station gs nfrastructure rision s
+Allocation Housing SHELAA: 858 Settlement: Haywards Heath Gross Site Area (ha): 1.8 Number of dwellings: 36 Infrastructure On-site: Natural, semi-n amenity green spa Financial contribut provision of: Sustainable Tra Improvements Heath Station Education Library Community buil Local Community Health Play area Other outdoor p Outdoor sports Parks and Gard Provision of: Sustainable tran Green infrastrue neighbouring alloc ace cions towards the nsport at Haywards dings ty Infrastructure provision ens sport measures cture to

-- Integrate development with the site to the south (DPA6) and the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation) such as through the design of the site layout and by providing pedestrian and cycling connections between the developments, green infrastructure and ecological corridors. - ii.
-Provide access to integrate with the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation). - iii.
-Respect, retain and enhance the rural character of Hurstwood Lane. - iv.
-Retain and enhance the trees and retain the ground levels along Hurstwood Lane (which forms the western boundary of the site) and in the western part of the site.
-Any unavoidable loss of trees required to provide a site access should be justified and supported by evidence and will need to be mitigated with additional planting along the site boundary. - v.
-Measures will be necessary to mitigate the impact of development on the landscape character of the surrounding area, including a landscape buffer on the eastern site boundary. - vi.
-Provide appropriate landscaping and an appropriate transition between the built development and the wider countryside to the east of the site, including ecological corridors. - vii.
-It meets the requirements of other relevant development plan policies.
+1. Integrate development with the site to the south (DPA6) and the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation) such as through the design of the site layout and by providing pedestrian and cycling connections between the developments, green infrastructure and ecological corridors.

+2. Provide access to integrate with the wider Hurst Farm development (the Haywards Heath Neighbourhood Plan allocation).

+3. Respect, retain and enhance the rural character of Hurstwood Lane.

+4. Retain and enhance the trees and retain the ground levels along Hurstwood Lane (which forms the western boundary of the site) and in the western part of the site.
+Any unavoidable loss of trees required to provide a site access should be justified and supported by evidence and will need to be mitigated with additional planting along the site boundary.

+5. Measures will be necessary to mitigate the impact of development on the landscape character of the surrounding area, including a landscape buffer on the eastern site boundary.

+6. Provide appropriate landscaping and an appropriate transition between the built development and the wider countryside to the east of the site, including ecological corridors.